If your child has little or no knowledge of Danish - Reception classes in public schools

 Step 7: Development of your child's Danish language skills

-The teacher will continously monitor how your child develops his/ her Danish language skills in order to determine when your child is ready to start in an ordinary public school class.
+The teacher will continuously monitor how your child develops his/ her Danish language skills in order to determine when your child is ready to start in an ordinary public school class.

 The teacher will keep you updated in relation to your child's learning, well-being, and development.
 If you have questions, you can always contact the teacher.